mezz/JustEnoughItems/README.md

  * A: See the build.gradle of any of the many mods that include JEI integration (listed in the "Plugin Examples" section below).

 Q: Why aren't all of my items showing up in the item list?
 They are shown in the creative menu.
  * A: JEI hides items with missing item models (purple and black).
-You can show them by changing the config option in the Advanced section.
+You can show them by changing the config option in the in-game config menu.

 Q: Where is the deobfuscated jar for developers?
  * A: Use the regular jar file.
 Recent Forge 1.8.9 versions automatically deobfuscate jars in the mods directory.
- * A: Get it from Maven as described in the "Developing Addons" section above.

 Still have questions?
 Join [#JEI on esper.net IRC](http://webchat.esper.net/?nick=JEIGithub...&channels=JEI&prompt=1) for questions or anything else!